Benemrxr/toolkits-architectures/Report_3.md

 ```
 Lastly we use the command `docker ps` to check if everything works properly.
 We notice that the container is running on port 5432, with tcp.

-> - Make sure you expose the correct ports when running the Docker container (read the documentation on Docker Hub)
+>  Make sure you expose the correct ports when running the Docker container (read the documentation on Docker Hub)

-> - Find an appropriate Python package (Postgres adapter)
+Is the correct port exposed? / Is this answered in the line above?

-To connect to our PostgreSQL database, we installed the package pyscopg2.
-Since it did not work to install it with
+> Find an appropriate Python package (Postgres adapter)

-conn = psycopg2.connect("dbname='some-postgres' user='' host='172.17.0.2' password='55vbve' port='5432'")
+To connect to our PostgreSQL database, we install the package `psycopg2`.
+Since it did not work to install it with conn = psycopg2.connect("dbname='some-postgres' user='' host='172.17.0.2' password='55vbve' port='5432'")

 >  Write a little python script that:
 > - Connects to the database server using "localhost:port".
 You will have to enter a username and password too (again, read the docs)